ClickHouse/ClickHouse/docs/en/getting_started/install.md

 ### From RPM Packages

-Yandex ClickHouse team recommends using official pre-compiled `rpm` packages for CentOS, RedHat and all other rpm-based Linux distributions.
+It is recommended to use official pre-compiled `rpm` packages for CentOS, RedHat and all other rpm-based Linux distributions.

 First you need to add the official repository: